 Rocks who is ruff around the edges, is clever enough to find a simple way to track the phone number where the doctor’s office is and finds Clitterhouse at his Park Avenue address.

-Jo tries to warn Clitterhouse, before Rocks shows up with a gun, and a blackmailing plan up his sleeve.
-Rock’s takes the doctor’s research notes which is completely full of incriminating information about each of the gang members movements.
-He tells Clitterhouse that he’s got great social contacts for his gang to pick clean, and that his office is the perfect cover for their home base.
+Jo tries to warn Clitterhouse before Rocks show up with a gun and a blackmailing plan up his sleeve.
+Rocks takes the doctor’s research notes which is completely full of incriminating information about each of the gang members’ movements.
+He tells Clitterhouse that he’s got great social contacts for his gang to pick clean and that his office is the perfect cover for their home base.

-Dr. Clitterhouse, a true inquisitive mind, science first before fear of life, conceives of a new chapter to his book, which includes the ultimate crime—murder.
+Dr. Clitterhouse, a truly inquisitive mind, science first before the fear of life, conceives of a new chapter to his book, which includes the ultimate crime—murder.

 In one of the darkest, grim scenes I’ve experienced- even in horror films, Clitterhouse puts a psychotropic poison cocktail of paraldehyde in Rock’s brandy, as we slowly watch the life force drain out of Rock’s field of vision, paralyzing his nervous system and his cognitive powers.
 There is only one other poisoning scene that has rattled me in quite the same way, and that’s an episode of The Alfred Hitchcock Hour “The Paragon” starring Joan Fontaine and Gary Merrill.

-Both scenes are horrifying, eerie, claustrophobic menacing and vicarious speculations that plunge you into a sense of dread– that is not as much graphic yet it is artistically brutal and quite a stunner.
+Both scenes are horrifying, eerie, claustrophobic menacing, and vicarious speculations that plunge you into a sense of dread– that is not as graphic yet it is artistically brutal and quite a stunner.

 Rocks finds Clitterhouse at his office and blackmails him into turning his affluent client list over to him as partners in a robbery ring that would pick Clitterhouse’s clients clean of their assets.